EarthScope/mseed2esync/README.md

-# mseed2esync - Mini-SEED 2 Enhanced SYNC Listing
+# mseed2esync - miniSEED 2 Enhanced SYNC Listing

 Enhanced SYNC listings are a representation used to compare data holdings.